gcavalcante8808/htpwd/readme.md

 By default, the project supports English (Native in the whole project) and Brazilian Portuguese.
-After add a new language, you need to init the directory with include the gettext .po file designed for the target language:
+After add a new language, you need to init the directory with include the gettext .po file designed for the target language (at the top of directory):

 ```
+pybabel extract -F babel.cfg -o messages.pot .
 pybabel init -i messages.pot -d translations -l <ISO_LANGUAGE>
 ```